mystoragebox/Folder_Structure/Scripts/Music_Conversions/Readme.md

 # Music Conversions
-Here I have a couple of lines of code used in Windows command line.
+Here I have a few lines of code used in Windows command line.
 These are for converting higher quality music into filetypes that are either smaller in size or easier to handle.

 ## SACD ISO to DSF
 This line of code will create DSF tracks from all the SACD ISO's in a given folder.
 Run command from the same folder that you have your ISO's and be sure the exe program is in that same folder.